pangeacyber/pangea-go/pangea-sdk/v3/README.md

 # Pangea Go SDK

 A Go SDK for integrating with Pangea services.
+Supports Go v1.18 and above.

 ## Installation